best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 *insert a diagram to give a simple overview of what these sampling methods are OR do this under the individual headings instead*

 Both `.sample()` and `.sampleBy()` in Pyspark use the same base functions for sampling with and without replacement.
-For sampling without replacement spark implements a uniform sampling method using random number generation.
+For sampling without replacement PySpark implements a uniform sampling method using random number generation.
 A row will be added to the sample if the randomly generated number is smaller than the fraction input and each row has an equal probability of being sampled.
 Whereas for sampling with replacement numbers are generated from a Poisson sample (check details on this).
 A link to the alogirithm breakdown can be found [here](https://github.com/apache/spark/blob/master/python/pyspark/rddsampler.py).

 It is important to note that sampling in Spark returns an approximate fraction of the data, rather than an exact one.
 The reason for this is explained in the [sample](#sampling-sample-and-sdf_sample) section.